-That we found carceral facilities are systematically exposed to an increasing number of potentially hazardous heat days compared to other areas of the United States is plausible for several reasons.
-First, carceral facilities are often built where there is availability of low-cost land and limited resistance of local communities.20 In many states, areas that meet these criteria are in sparsely populated desert or swampy environments.6 Zoning laws in urban environments and security issues also favor construction in isolated, desert-like areas.20 Florida is an exception likely due to the north-south climate gradient, with a relative dearth of carceral facilities in the most hot-humid, but economically wealthy and densely populated southern tip.
-We found that the top-four most exposed states to potentially hazardous heat days per year were Texas, Florida, Arizona, and Louisiana, all of which do not provide universal air conditioning to all their prisons,21 potentially creating a double burden of increased exposure and vulnerability.
+That we found carceral facilities are systematically exposed to an increasing number of potentially hazardous heat days compared to other areas of the US is plausible for several reasons.
+First, carceral facilities are often built where there is availability of low-cost land and limited resistance of local communities.14 In many states, areas that meet these criteria are in sparsely populated desert or swampy environments.5 Zoning laws in urban environments and security issues also favor construction in isolated, desert-like areas.14 The lack of disparity we identify in Florida is an exception likely due to the north-south climate gradient, with a relative dearth of carceral facilities in the most hot-humid, but economically wealthy and densely populated southern tip.
+We found that the top-four most exposed states to potentially hazardous heat days per year were Texas, Florida, Arizona, and Louisiana, all of which do not provide universal air conditioning to all their prisons,7 potentially creating a double burden of increased exposure and vulnerability.

-Incarcerated people have few options to reduce the impact of hazardous heat 3, 9, 10 and these marginalized communities are often disproportionately susceptible to the effect of heat exposure given preexisting health conditions.
-An estimated 43% of the state prison population has a previous mental health diagnosis22 and people on psychotropic medications are at increased risk for heat illness.10,23 Exposure to elevated heat can also cause both acute health effects, such as heat stroke or mortality, and long-term damage.
-For example, chronic dehydration strains kidney function and those with chronic heat exposure have been shown to have higher rates of kidney disease.13 Such vulnerabilities are especially relevant given restrictive prison policies with respect to drinking water and other potential heat-adaptation tools.24
+Incarcerated people have few options to reduce the impact of hazardous heat3,7,9 and these marginalized communities are often disproportionately susceptible to the effect of heat exposure given preexisting health conditions.
+An estimated 43% of the state prison population has a previous mental health diagnosis15 and people on psychotropic medications are at increased risk for heat illness.16 Exposure to elevated heat can also cause both acute health effects, such as heat stroke or mortality, and long-term damage.
+For example, chronic dehydration strains kidney function and those with chronic heat exposure have been shown to have higher rates of kidney disease.17 Such vulnerabilities are especially relevant given restrictive prison policies with respect to drinking water and other potential heat-adaptation tools.3

-Though there have been recent declines, the incarcerated population of the United States has in increased by 500% over the past four decades.25 People of color have consistently been overrepresented in carceral facilities and compose an estimated two-thirds of the total incarcerated population.
-The prison population is also aging, with 1 in 7 serving life in prison,26 potentially resulting in potentially greater heat vulnerability to those incarcerated.
-Structural racism manifests in persistently higher proportions and rates of incarcerated people being people of color.27 Acknowledging and accounting for the role structural racism plays in incarceration communities of color is critical to understand both key vulnerabilities to heat as well as contextualizing solutions to exposure to heat.
+Though there have been recent declines, the incarcerated population of the US has in increased by 500% over the past four decades.18 People of color are overrepresented in carceral facilities and compose an estimated two-thirds of the total incarcerated population.
+The prison population is also aging, with 1 in 7 serving life in prison,19 potentially resulting in potentially greater heat vulnerability to those incarcerated.
+Structural racism manifests in persistently higher proportions and rates of incarcerated people being people of color.20 Acknowledging and accounting for the role structural racism plays in incarceration is critical to understand both key vulnerabilities to heat as well as contextualizing solutions to exposure to heat.
 Appropriate preparation for periods of elevated heat is also critical.
 For example, seasonal forecasts could help facilities prepare for summer heat waves to reduce the impacts of hazardous conditions for incarcerated communities.

-Our work highlights how incarcerated populations in the United States are systematically exposed to potentially hazardous heat with the greatest exposure and rates of increase concentrated in state-run institutions.
-Federal, state, and local laws mandating safe temperature ranges, enhanced social and physical infrastructure, and health system interventions could mitigate the effect of heat exposure on this underserved and overburdened group.
+Our work highlights how incarcerated populations in the US are systematically exposed to potentially hazardous heat with the greatest exposure and rates of increase concentrated in state-run institutions.
+Federal, state, and local laws mandating safe temperature ranges, enhanced social and physical infrastructure, and health system interventions could mitigate the effect of hazardous heat.
 Underlying this is the need for a fundamental overhaul to the perception and treatment of incarcerated people in environmental public health policy and regulatory action.
-Further work is critical to both comprehensively characterize the vulnerability of the United States incarcerated population to heat, as well as how heat impacts their health, to deploy adaptation measures to mitigate the worst impacts of climate-related stressors.
+Further work is critical to comprehensively characterize the vulnerability of the United States incarcerated population to heat, as well as how heat impacts health, to build reliable and validated datasets of cooling mechanisms in prisons and jails, to directly measure indoor temperatures in prisons and jails, and to deploy adaptation measures to mitigate the worst impacts of climate-related stressors.
 Doing so is critical to environmental justice, particularly for incarcerated people with limited social and political agency.

 References